cphdat2sem2017-Cos/week01-OS-Linux/study/day2exercises.md

 The program for today set up the linux server to use ssk-keys instead of passwords.
 And to get some bash-scripting done.

 ##Task 1
 It is not common practice to log in as root.
 Instead, one use the command “sudo”.
 Sudo is a command, which allow a user to do things only root can normally do.
 However, a user need to be allowed to have this permission, and giving this permission can only be done by root.
 Log in as root, and give one of the user sudo rights.
-(The exercise is about finding out how to do this - you have not been told).

 ##Task 2
 Secure all accounts on the linux machine using [step four to six](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04) of the [Initial Server Setup with Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).